 - Call your dentist if unable to remove the object.

 - An over-the-counter analgesic such as acetaminophen or ibuprofen can be given for pain.

 - DO NOT place aspirin on the gum or on the aching tooth.
 Contact your dentist.

 - Apply direct pressure with a clean cloth or a moist tea bag to the area involved.

 - If bleeding does not stop after 15 minutes or it cannot be controlled by simple pressure, take the child to a hospital emergency room or urgent care.

 Fractured or broken tooth:

 - Rinse dirt from injured area with warm water.

 - Control any bleeding by applying gauze to the area and contact your dentist immediately.

 - Locate and bring all broken tooth fragments to your appointment.

 Knocked-out baby tooth:

 - Do not place the baby tooth back into the socket.
 It may cause problems with the development of the permanent tooth.

 - Call your dentist and apply gauze to the area for about 15 minutes to control bleeding.

 Knocked-out permanent tooth:

 - Find the tooth.
-Handle the tooth by the top (crown), not the root.
+Handle the tooth by the crown (the white part), not the root (the yellow part).

-- If the tooth is dirty, gently rinse it under running water.
+- If the tooth is dirty, rinse it shortly and gently with cold tap water.
 DO NOT scrub or remove any tissue from the tooth.
-DO NOT handle the tooth unnecessarily.
+DO NOT handle the tooth unnecessarily

-- Try to reinsert the tooth into its socket.
+- Hold the tooth in place.
 Have the child hold the tooth in place by biting on clean gauze or cloth.

-- See your dentist as quickly as possible.
+- Seek specialized dental treatment immediately.
 Knocked out teeth having the greatest chance of being saved are those seen by a dentist and returned to the socket within one hour.